 Dennis Dunaway is an American musician, best known as the original bass guitarist for the Alice Cooper Group from 1969–1974.
-The original band released 7 classic albums, and Dunaway co-wrote some of the band’s most notable songs, including “I’m Eighteen” and “School’s Out”.
-Over the years Dunaway has performed and recorded with various bands including Billion Dollar Babies, Deadringer and Bouchard, Dunaway and Smith.
-In 2011 he performed and co-wrote 3 songs on Alice Cooper’s WELCOME 2 MY NIGHTMARE with his former Alice Cooper Group band mates Neal Smith and Michael Bruce.
+The original band released 7 classic albums, and Dunaway co-wrote some of the band’s most notable songs, including “I’m Eighteen” and “School’s Out.”
+Over the years, Dunaway has performed and recorded with various bands, including Billion Dollar Babies, Deadringer and Bouchard, Dunaway, and Smith.
+In 2011 he served and co-wrote 3 songs on Alice Cooper’s WELCOME 2 MY NIGHTMARE with his former Alice Cooper Groupmates Neal Smith and Michael Bruce.
 Later on that same year, the Alice Cooper Group was inducted into the Rock and Roll Hall of Fame.
-Currently Dunaway plays with the band Blue Coupe and he’s releasing a book titled SNAKES!
-GUILLOTINES ELECTRIC CHAIRS! on June 9th .
-I met the good-humored Dennis in New York and we talked about the book, Blue Coupe, and also the good old days.
+Currently, Dunaway plays with the band Blue Coupe, and he’s releasing a book titled SNAKES!
+GUILLOTINES ELECTRIC CHAIRS! on June 9th.
+I met the good-humored Dennis in New York, and we talked about the book Blue Coupe and the good old days.

-Dennis, you’re about to release SNAKES!
+Dennis, you’re releasing the book SNAKES!
 GUILLOTINES!
 ELECTRIC CHAIRS!
 MY ADVENTURES IN THE ALICE COOPER GROUP on June 9th.
-When did you first get an idea to start writing your own book and what was the main reason to start doing it?
+When did you first get an idea to start writing your own book, and what was the main reason to start doing it?

-Making a book is a big process on many levels.
-What has been the hardest part: the writing itself, remembering the things and decide how or what to say about certain things (how to put your words) or get a book published?
+Making a book is an extensive process on many levels.
+What has been the most challenging part: the writing itself, remembering the things, and decide how or what to say about certain things (how to put your words) or get a book published?

 I’m very good at remembering things, but all of those other things were harder than I ever imagined.
-Alice and I wrote stories for the school paper at Cortez High School in Phoenix, Arizona in 1964-65, and I knew how to write lyrics, but I had to learn how to write a book.
+Alice and I wrote stories for the school paper at Cortez High School in Phoenix, Arizona, in 1964-65, and I knew how to write lyrics, but I had to learn how to write a book.
 I started over 3 times to get the right style.
-Meanwhile it took 10 years to land the right publishing deal.
+Meanwhile, it took 10 years to land the right publishing deal.
 So I kept writing and writing.
-It was very hard to condense it into an affordable book of 304 pages.
+It was tough to condense it into an affordable book of 304 pages.
 My co-writer Chris Hodenfield and the team of experts at Thomas Dunne Books/Saint Martin’s Press helped with that.

 There are several books about Alice Cooper/Cooper Group out there.
 What do you think of those other books?

 I’ve read “Billion Dollar Baby” by Bob Greene.
-I like Bob’s writing style but I think he focused on our troubles and overlooked the fun we were having.
+I like Bob’s writing style, but I think he focused on our troubles and overlooked the fun we were having.
 “Me Alice” by Steven Gaines was written early enough to have some stories before their legendary enhancements.
-“No More Mr Nice guy” by Michael Bruce includes lots of good insights the way I remember them but some I question.
-“What You Want Is In The Limo” by Michael Walker makes a valid point about the landmark change in rock shows in the early 70’s, and he seems to have done extensive research, but the source of information is from sensationalized interviews.
+“No More Mr. Nice guy” by Michael Bruce includes lots of good insights the way I remember them, but some I question.
+“What You Want Is In The Limo” by Michael Walker makes a valid point about the landmark change in rock shows in the early ’70s, and he seems to have done extensive research.
+Still, the source of information is from sensationalized interviews.
 Some people prefer the legendary tales, but I’m more interested in reading about what actually happened.
 You know, everybody has their own memories, the only thing is… Have you seen “Super Duper Alice Cooper”?